-2.5.3.1 A student registered for an undergraduate module is entitled to use two consecutive opportunities per module to take the examination within the examination time tables set in the annual university calendar.
+2.5.3.1 A student registered for an undergraduate module is entitled to use two consecutive opportunities per module to take the examination.

 Faculty comment: ODL students' second examination opportunity is in the following semester during the scheduled examination period.
 If a student fails a module the second time, or failed to use the two consecutive examination opportunities he/she needs to reregister and pay the following year for this module and the previous participation mark will no longer be taken into account.